-CAFF

-Russian Federation Denmark/Greenland

-USA

-Canada

-Status of Recommendation II(E)

-The Arctic Biodiversity Assessment contains a component focusing on invasive species which provides a description of the current state of invasive species in the Arctic; creates a baseline for use in global and regional assessments of biodiversity; provides a basis to inform and guide future Arctic Council work on invasive species; identifies gaps in the data record; identifies key mechanisms driving change; and produces scientific and policy recommendations.

-The Russian Federation ratified the Ballast Water Management Convention on May 24, 2012.

-Denmark ratified the Ballast Water Management Convention in September 2012 and has enacted domestic implementing legislation.
+Lead State and Partners Status of Recommendation II(E) CAFF The upcoming Arctic Biodiversity Assessment contains a component focusing on invasive species which will provide a description of the current state of invasive species in the Arctic; create a baseline for use in global and regional assessments of biodiversity; provide a basis to inform and guide future Arctic Council work on invasive species; identify gaps in the data record; identify key mechanisms driving change; and produce scientific and policy recommendations.
+Russian Federation The Russian Federation ratified the Ballast Water Management Convention on May 24, 2012.
+Denmark/Greenland Denmark ratified the Ballast Water Management Convention in September 2012 and has enacted domestic implementing legislation.
 Furthermore, Denmark and Greenland are currently discussing a coordinated ratification and implementation of the Convention in Greenland, as this will require amendments to legislation in both countries.
 As of October 31, 2012, 36 States representing 29.07% of the global merchant fleet have ratified the Ballast Water Management Convention.
 Canada, Sweden and Norway became parties to the Convention prior to 2011.

-The U.S. issued regulations effective June 21, 2012, that establish a ballast water discharge standard based on the Ballast Water Management Convention.
+USA The U.S. issued regulations effective June 21, 2012, that establish a ballast water discharge standard based on the Ballast Water Management Convention.
 All ships discharging ballast water in U.S. waters must comply with the discharge standard according to the Implementation Schedule for Approved Ballast Water Management Methods.

-Canada held a 2011 workshop and issued a report assessing the level of risk posed by ships transiting to and from Arctic ports for the introduction of aquatic invasive species.
+Canada Canada held a 2011 workshop and issued a report assessing the level of risk posed by ships transiting to and from Arctic ports for the introduction of aquatic invasive species.